WHAT ARE WE FOR, WHAT DO WE DO?

 Referendum

-The Initiative, also know
+The Initiative, also known

 as Citizens' Initiative

-With the "initiative" a citizen
+"initiative" a citizen

 or group has the right to put forward a proposal to introduce or change